-One way to get to know an institution's culture and values is to learn about its history, and Mineral Area College is no exception.
+One way to understand an institution's culture and values is to learn about its history, and Mineral Area College is no exception.

-In late November 1921, a group of former Flat River area high school administrators gathered together to present a proposal for two years of advanced education for area high school graduates.
-Upon obtaining the support of the school districts and the Board of Education, plans were made to open Flat River Junior College (FRJC).
+In late November 1921, a group of former Flat River area high school administrators banded together to present a proposal for two years of advanced education for area high school graduates.
+After receiving support from the school districts and the Board of Education, the group made plans to open Flat River Junior College (FRJC).
 On September 5, 1922, a student body of 38 held classes for the first time on the stage of the auditorium in the Domestic Science basement and in high school classrooms on the Flat River High School campus.
 During fall 1923, FRJC was ready for its first full term of occupancy.
-This structure housed FRJC for 42 years and Mineral Area College students for three years.
+This structure housed the junior college for 42 years and Mineral Area College students for three years.